jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     Exception

   because it is not ZeroDivisionError_ even though it is an :ref:`Exception<errors>`.

-I undo the change
+* I undo the change

   .. code-block:: python
-    :lineno-start: 38
+    :lineno-start: 55
     :emphasize-lines: 2

         def test_catching_exceptions_in_tests(self):
             with self.assertRaises(Exception):
                 raise Exception

+    # Exceptions seen

-  the test passes.
+  the test is green again.

 ----